business4s/decisions4s/README.md

 ## TODO:

-* [ ] Specialised derivation - Currently Input and Output shapes require to derive generic algebraic typeclasses (`FunctorK`, `SemigroupK`, `PureK`).
-This provides little value and should be merged into specialised `InputShape` and `OutputShape` typeclasses
 * [ ] Defining hit policy - Currently decision table returns the first result, this can be customised to allow for at least collecting all the hits
 * [ ] Release/CI/CD